Warren County, Ohio: Airports

-Warren County has one public airport, designated as Lebanon-Warren County Airport (I68).
+The Lebanon-Warren County Airport is located 3 nmi northwest of Lebanon's central business district.
 The runway is a 4502' x 65' paved and lighted north–south runway (01/19), and parallel taxiway.
 Navigation and communications equipment includes PAPI, AWOS, Pilot Controlled Lighting, and UNICOM.
 The airport runway, taxiway, and navigation equipment is owned by the county.
 The county leases a public terminal, but other facilities are privately owned and operated under contract by a Fixed-base operator.
 The airport serves general and business aviation, but has no commercial airlines.

-There are also two privately owned operating airports in the county; Waynesville airport, also known as Red Stewart Field (40I), and Caesar Creek Gliderport (2OH9), both with grass runways.
+There are also two privately owned operating airports in the county; Waynesville airport, also known as Red Stewart Airfield (40I), and Caesar Creek Gliderport (2OH9), both with grass runways.
 Operations have ceased at two former private paved runway airports, Brownie's Lebanon Airport (19I), and Lebanon San Mar Gale (OH79).

 Rail and Bus

 Warren County does not have passenger train service except for a scenic train that runs between Lebanon and Mason.
 Freight trains still serve Carlisle, and on a limited basis, Monroe, Mason, and Lebanon.
 Historically, there have been several trains that ran through the county whose stops became cities and villages.
 These trains include the Cincinnati, Lebanon and Northern Railway, the Middletown and Cincinnati Railroad, and the Little Miami Railroad whose path is now replaced by the Little Miami Bike Trail.
 There have been proposals to run commuter trains from Cincinnati to the Kings Island area, but none have ever found sufficient support or funding.

 There is no public bus transportation based in Warren County, but there is limited service from Cincinnati to Mason and Kings Island.
 Middletown also runs bus service to eastern portions of Middletown that are in Warren County.